-Integration of AI and machine learning in warehouse logistics - global developments in Germany, EU, USA and Japan - Image: Xpert.digital
+Integration of AI and machine learning in warehouse logistics – Global developments in Germany, EU, USA and Japan – Image: Xpert.Digital

-Optimization of warehouse processes by AI
+Optimization of warehouse processes through AI

 Suitable for:

-Demand forecast and inventory management with ML
+Demand forecasting and inventory management with ML

 Automation and robotics in the warehouse